VenimK/ComfyUI-Easy-Install/README.md

 1. Place **Extra_Model_Paths_Maker.bat** in your existing **models** folder and run it.
    - This generates an organized `extra_model_paths.yaml` listing all subfolders in the directory.
 2. Move `extra_model_paths.yaml` to your new **ComfyUI** folder.
-   - This allows ComfyUI to use your existing models without requiring additional downloads.
+   - This allows ComfyUI to use your existing model files without additional downloads.

 > **Note**: Some folders like **LLM** and **llm_gguf** cannot be redirected using this method.